 Durham Campus Programs: Anthropology; Business Administration (Human Resource Management, Marketing and Entrepreneurship, Internship Program); Child and Youth Studies; Communications & Critical Thinking; English Literature; History; Law & Arts: Dual Degree; Media Studies; Philosophy; Psychology; Social Work; Sociology; Teacher Education

 Geographic Diversity: 86 countries represented

-International Student Services: Fully staffed international office with counseling for health, immigration, personal, and academic matters; comprehensive four-day orientation camp; ESL courses; International Ambassador Program; study abroad and exchange; and peer mentoring
+International Student Services: Fully staffed international office with counseling or referral for health, immigration, personal, and academic matters; comprehensive orientation camp; ESL courses; International Ambassador Program; study abroad and exchange; and peer mentoring

-Financial Aid: Trent has one of the most generous scholarship programs in Canada for international students.
-The Trent Global Citizen Scholarship and Award Program awards funding for qualified international and U.S. citizens.
+Financial Aid: Trent has the most generous scholarship and bursary program in Canada for international students.
+The Trent Global Citizen Scholarship and Award Program awards funding for qualified international and US citizens.

 Test Score Requirements: SAT/ACT optional; SAT combined under review; ACT 24 composite; TOEFL 580/86; MELAB 85; IELTS 6.5

 Application Deadlines and Fees: June 1 (for September admission); October 15 (for January admission); February 15 (scholarship deadline); limited enrollment programs will have earlier deadlines.
 Please check trentu.ca/international for full information.
 Application fee is $90.